 Lead Qualification is the process of determining and assigning a lead’s place in the sales pipeline..
 To simplify the process of lead qualification, experienced marketers use something called…

-Lead Scoring.
+Lead scoring.
 This is where sales teams assign each lead a numerical value to signify their attitude towards the product.
 Once all the criteria are identified, they sum up the scores to determine which category the lead falls into.
-They can either be be closer to ‘expressed initial interest in the product’ or ‘ready to purchase’.
+They can either be closer to ‘expressed initial interest in the product’ or ‘ready to purchase’.

 The lead generation process is broken down into four steps: